 The very tip of Japan, Yamaguchi is the quiet and traditional side of the country that has so often been lost.
-With old castle towns like Hagi, bustling market towns like Shimonoeseki and no shortage of amazing foods, it is a brilliant chance to see the untouched Japan.
+With old castle towns like Hagi, bustling market towns like Shimonoeseki, and no shortage of amazing foods, it is a brilliant chance to see untouched Japan.

 - Kintaikyo Bridge: The steep curves of the bridge in Iwakuni are probably familiar and were built to withstand strong river flow.
-A short cable-car ride from the castle and surrounded by lovely restaurants, it’s a great spot.
+It’s a great spot, just a short cablecar ride from the castle and surrounded by lovely restaurants.

 - Shimonoseki: Filled with blow fish of every kind, Shimonoseki is the fugu capital of the world, with live displays in the aquarium, statues and freshly prepared sushi at the nearby fish market and restaurants.
 And you can also walk across to Kyushu using the underground tunnel!

-- Akiyoshido/Akiyoshidai: The longest cave in Japan, this is an amazing cavern filled with multi-lingual guides and displays that highlight the unique structures and open into a beautiful forest river, with stunning views.
+- Akiyoshido/Akiyoshidai: The longest cave in Japan, this is an amazing cavern filled with multilingual guides and displays that highlight the unique structures.
+It opens into a beautiful forest river, with stunning views.

-Festival: The Yamaguchi Gion Matsuri is similar to that of Kyoto but on a smaller scale and features a stunning Heron Dance, but there is also a brilliant goldfish lantern festival in August.
+The Yamaguchi Gion Matsuri is similar to that of Kyoto’s, but on a smaller scale and features a stunning Heron Dance, but there is also a brilliant goldfish lantern festival in August.

-Food: While fugu is a great talking point, a real local specialty is Iwakuni sushi.
-Layered rice made in large rectangles cut into servings, it is often served as part of teishoku lunch sets!
+While fugu is a great talking point, a real local specialty is Iwakuni sushi.
+Layered rice made in large rectangles cut into servings, it is often served as part of teishoku lunch sets.

 Easily reached from the likes of Kyoto and Osaka, extend your trip to Hiroshima and the surrounding areas for a break from busy crowds and a step back into a more traditional Japan!